So you’ve been thinking about getting a hair transplant.

 A minority of men may experience regrowth using minoxidil and finasteride, but in the majority of men, these drugs simply halt hair loss.
 Any “regrowth” that you see is the result of more hairs remaining in the Anagen (growth) hair phase rather than prematurely entering the Telogen (resting - after shedding) hair phase.

 This is great if you catch it early, but if you’re in denial or lazy, then there won’t be much left to salvage by the time you start.

-The second problem: you have to take the drugs everyday or you lose the benefits.
+The second problem is that you have to take the drugs every day or lose the benefits.